CLG Ghaoth Dobhair: History

+Gaoth Dobhair's first championship meeting with Glenties (later Naomh Conaill) occurred in 1941; the clubs would play each other nine more times in the championship during the twentieth century (1941–1979), with Gaoth Dobhair winning all ten of those games.

 However, a long barren spell at senior level was experienced when the club went without a single senior county title from 1961 to 2002.

+The club also went more than two decades without a player starting a senior inter-county championship game, until Martin Coll played for Donegal against Cavan in the 1998 Ulster SFC semi-final.

 Joseph Sweeney, who later co-founded the construction and engineering recruitment company Falcon Green, was a member of the panel that won the 2002 title.

 Gaoth Dobhair are known for their physical handpassing and "never say die attitude" style of play.

 The club is also famous for its Thursday night discos during the summer which has been running since the 1970s.
 This is a massive income provider for the club and people travel from as far as Downings and Killybegs to attend due to its good reputation and unique setting.

 After a decline following the club's 2006 senior championship win, underage development began to improve during the mid-2010s, with successes in the under-14, under-15, under-16 and under-21 levels after a considerable drought.
 This success was attributed largely to coaching plans and an underage structure put in place by a number of members in the early 2000s.
 These underage teams have provided five senior players, eight under-21 and eleven minor players for their respective county teams in the past three years.